cityofaustin/open-data-suggestions/README.md

 # Open Data Suggestions (experimental)

 This repo will be for sharing suggestions about open data with City of Austin staff.
-It is also a place for City staff to collaborate on the processing of those suggestions.
+It will also be a place for City staff to collaborate on the processing of those suggestions.

 Not a frequent GitHub user?
 Try viewing this project activity on [Waffle.io/cityofaustin](https://waffle.io/cityofaustin/open-data-suggestions).
 Same stuff, just less "techy" =)